 As the industry continues to increase in complexity and the toolsets proliferate we believe that the Head of Demand Generation will become the most critical role in the marketing organizations.
 This highly analytical and tool-reliant marketer will sit at the center of all things online ads, content, sales automation and marketing automation.
 They will be the conductor of the marketing orchestra and be asked to stitch together dozens of tools while generating a clearly measurable return on investment.

 At AdStage, we’ll be working towards building what we’re calling (working title) a Meta Marketing Platform.
-The goal of this platform will be to not just connect the head of demand gen to all of the various tools but also build workflows between the tools themselves (you can see this in our new logo).
-We’ve started by building AdStage, which is an ad management platform, that ties the many ad networks and analytics together.
+The goal of this platform is to not just connect the Head of Demand Gen to all of the various tools, but also build workflows between the tools themselves (you can see this in our new logo).
+We’ve started by building AdStage, which is an ad management platform, to tie the many ad networks and analytics together.
 We’ll also focus our efforts on building applications like Automate that live and connect across networks.
 The idea of the latter being able to actually get the tools working together.